 This might be especially true if you’ve accrued higher-interest rate debt or debt with steep fees like payday loans or some credit cards.

 To help pay down debt fast, you should first know what you owe and how much you’re paying in interest and fees.
 When you lay out each debt and the interest rate you’re paying, your repayment priorities should be clear.
-Then, there are a number of actions you might consider, like trimming your expenses, paying more than the minimum on all of your balances, and avoiding adding any new debt.
+Then, there several actions you might consider.
+You could try trimming your expenses, paying more than the minimum on all of your balances, and avoiding adding any new debt.

 A personal loan for debt consolidation could be part of your solution.
-With a fixed interest rate and repayment term, consolidating debt could help you save money on interest today and in the long term.
+With a fixed interest rate and repayment term, a debt consolidation loan could help you save money on interest, which can go towards savings or other financial goals.
 In fact, 93% of surveyed debt consolidators said they saved money or time by taking out a Discover® personal loan.*

+Saving and investing can be useful steps on your way to financial freedom.
 It helps to be intentional about saving.
-Try to regard these accounts as you do regular monthly bills.
-In other words, don’t treat saving as an optional expense category that you only fund with leftover money.
+Try to regard savings and retirement accounts as you do regular monthly bills.
+In other words, don’t treat saving as an optional expense if you have leftover money.
+You might even automate your savings by setting up direct deposit from your paycheck or scheduling automatic debits directly from your checking into your savings account.
+That way you won’t be tempted to spend your savings.

 Take advantage of retirement accounts

-If available, you can take advantage of any retirement savings plans offered by your employer, like a 401(k), which deducts pretax dollars from your paycheck.
+If available, you can take advantage of any retirement savings plans offered by your employer.
+Typically a 401(k), these accounts deduct pretax dollars from your paycheck.
 Many employers also match your investment amount up to a certain percentage.
-It can accelerate your savings.
+It can speed up your savings.
 But the best part is that this is another set-it-and-forget-it approach.
 This money never hits your bank account, so you won’t be tempted to spend it.
 If you don’t have a 401(k) available, there are a variety of individual retirement accounts (IRAs) that you might want to consider.

 Speak with a financial consultant